gratejames/Ghost/Docs/Ghost.md

 + [x] AHH THE CAPITAL M IS TOO TALL
 + [x] Show registers on simulator's memory monitor
 + [ ] AN EDITOR
+	+ [ ] Format path from inside executable
+	+ [ ] Exiting causes executable to be unrunable, but only from script (sh s)
+	+ [ ] handle no argument
+		+ [ ] make interrupts for shell printing, so that the program can print it's own error messages
 + [ ] path variable
 	+ [ ] changable/extensible command table
 	+ [ ] loading into the command table from a given folder